Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Dyson V11 Outsize LCD Screen

-The Outsize has a similar LCD screen behind the motor, showing the run time status, power settings, and potential error codes.
+The Outsize has a similar LCD screen behind the motor that displays runtime status, power settings, and potential error codes.

 3. Power Adjustment